 Do you need a gravel bike to ride gravel roads?
 Of course not.
-One of the most appealing things about gravel riding is the lack of hard-and-fast rules.
-Your endurance road bike or cyclocross bike can easily be transformed into a gravel-capable machine with nothing more than good tires and a sense of adventure.
+Gravel riding is great because it blends the experiences of road and mountain biking.
+Your endurance road bike can handle many dirt routes with good tires and a sense of adventure.

 Drop vs. flat handlebars

-Gravel bikes use drop handlebars because they are normally ridden at higher speeds on smoother roads and over longer distances.
-Drop handlebars are standard equipment on road and cyclocross bikes because they provide more hand positions.
-The ability to adjust your hands improves comfort and reduces fatigue on long days in the saddle.
+Gravel bikes are normally ridden at higher speeds on smoother roads and over longer distances.
+Drop handlebars provide more hand positions, allowing the rider to adjust their hands to improve comfort and reduce fatigue on long days in the saddle.
 The drops also provide a lower, more aerodynamic position and leverage for sprinting.
 Drop bars give gravel bikes versatility for riding at high speeds, as they are meant to transition easily between paved and gravel roads.
-These bars are also usually narrower, making them better for riding shoulder-to-shoulder with other riders during group rides and races.
+Plus, these bars are also usually narrower than flat bars, making them better for riding shoulder-to-shoulder with other riders during group rides and races.

-Mountain bikes use flat handlebars because they provide more control in off-road terrain.
-Flat bars are wider than drop bars and provide stability and leverage.
-On rough and technical singletrack trails, they make it easier for riders to maneuver and hang on to their bikes.
-Flat handlebars often position the rider more upright with their hands further apart.
-This can be more comfortable, but it makes you less aerodynamic when riding at higher speeds on smooth, open roads.
+Mountain bike flat bars are wider than drop bars and provide stability and leverage on rough and technical singletrack trails.
+Flat handlebars often give the rider a more upright position with their hands further apart.
+This can be more comfortable, but it makes you less aerodynamic for higher speeds on smooth, open roads.
 Flat bars are best for the slower speeds encountered on singletrack trails.

 Gravel bikes can fit wider tires than road and cyclocross bikes, generally in the 38-45mm range.
 A few models are now capable of fitting up to 50mm tires.
-Wide tires are good for gravel riding because the increased tire volume improves comfort and traction.
+Wide tires with more tire volume improve comfort and traction.

 The largest gravel tires are still narrower than most mountain bike tires.
 The majority of XC mountain bikes are designed to fit tires in the range of 2.1-2.4” wide (50mm gravel tires measure about 1.97”).
-Mountain bike tires will have more weight and rolling resistance but offer the most comfort and traction.
+Mountain bike tires are heavier slower rolling but offer the most comfort and traction.

 Like the handlebar comparison, gravel bike tires have an advantage on faster, smoother terrain, while mountain bike tires can handle rougher roads and trails.